Kilemonn/flow/README.md

 The `files` structure requires two properties:
 - `id` used to identify the `node` itself
 - `path` the path to the file
+- `trunc` (optional) determines whether the file should be truncated **before writing** by default this is false and file changes are appended

 ```yaml
 ...